 The following is the original 2000-06-14 guide to preserve HAZ history.

 Pick up the trail down by the lake and left of the picnic areas.
-On this beautiful June day it was 96 degrees when I passed through Prescott but you wouldn't know it here.
+On this beautiful June day, it was 96 degrees when I passed through Prescott, but you wouldn't know it here.
 Families picnicking and fly fisherman casting along the shore made for a peaceful setting.

-Though level for the most part, there is a steep section.
+Though level, for the most part, there is a steep section.
 Be careful around the southwest bank.
 The west bank also has a steep pitch that wants to slide you right into the lake.
 Swimming is not allowed at the lake so avoid falling in. =)

 Several families with small children were hiking the trail.
-On the return trip I encountered a pack of at least twenty young girls, maybe girl scouts.
-They filled the south bank eating lunch while watching two young guys fly fishing across the narrow fork.
-About a hundred yards away I heard them saying goodbye to the guys.
-One girl yelled out "Have a nice summer!".
+On the return trip I encountered a pack of at least twenty girls, maybe girl scouts.
+They filled the south bank eating lunch while watching two guys fly fishing across the narrow fork.
+About a hundred yards away, I heard them saying goodbye to the guys.
+One yelled out, "Have a nice summer!".
 Too bad the trail was almost over.
 It sure would be nice to spend summer on this cool refreshing lake.

 Check out the Official Route and Triplogs.